arthur5120/real-time-chat-app/--todo-list.md

 # If user connected recently, set to inactivity status on the socket.
 # Handle online user control on server and socket when removing cookie manually.
 # Handle user timeout on socket.

+// Done today

+On the server, set periodic check on the server for expired sessions to remove the users from the local online users array.